giovtorres/slurm-docker-cluster/README.md

 ## Configuring the Cluster

 All config files in `slurm-cluster-chart/files` will be mounted into the container to configure their respective services on startup.
 The `authorized_keys` file contains authorised public keys for the user `rocky`, add your public key to access the cluster.
-Note that changes to these files will not be propagated to existing deployments (see Reconfiguring the Cluster).
+Note that changes to these files will not all be propagated to existing deployments (see "Reconfiguring the Cluster").
 Additional parameters can be found in the `values.yaml` file, which will be applied on a Helm chart deployment.
 Note that some of these values, such as `encodedMungeKey` will also not propagate until the cluster is restarted (see Reconfiguring the Cluster).

 ## Deploying the Cluster